 This post may contain affiliate links.
 Please read my disclosure policy for more info.

-Dive into some epic quotes from Mere Christianity by C.S Lewis.
+In this post we are going to Dive into some epic quotes from Mere Christianity by C.S Lewis.
+I hope each quote inspires you to draw closer to Jesus.
+Let’s get started…

 I’m a huge C.S Lewis fan!
 I have read a large handful of his books… and can’t wait to read more!
 Today, I wanted to share with you some of BEST Mere Christianity quotes.